 - Grease clean counter top or flat surface with a bit of oil and place dough on top to avoid dough sticking.
 Knead for a couple of seconds then shape it into a ball.

 - Transfer in another bowl and coat with thin layer of oil so it will not dry out while rising.
+Cover with plastice wrap.
 Let it rise for 1 hour or until double in size.

 - When dough doubled in size you know you achieved a good rise.
 Lightly press on the dough to release the air/gas inside.
-Dump the dough on the counter top and roll into a log shape.
+Dump the dough on a clean work surface and roll into a log shape.
 Cut and using a kitchen scale, weigh 45 grams of dough.

 - While waiting for the final rise, pre-heat the oven at (375°F or 180°C°).
 When the dough have rested for 30 minutes, place them in the oven and bake for 25 minutes at (375°F or 180°C°) .
 NOTE: baking time may vary according to oven used